 Electric Scooter Share

-Bird and Lime are permitted to place their scooters in the Culver City public right-of-way for the six-month period between July 2018 and January 2019.
+Bird and Lime are permitted to place their scooters in the Culver City public right-of-way for the period between July 2018 and March 2019.
 During this period, the City will collect data and public feedback in order to develop comprehensive, permanent regulations for scooter sharing to be considered and adopted by the City Council after the six-month period.

 Bird and Lime are required to respond to questions and concerns from the public about their scooters, and to ensure that their scooters are not interfering with the safety and well-being of pedestrians, bicyclists, and other members of the public.

 Text message: 1-213-344-0211

 Basic "Rules of the Road" for Scooter Riders

 - You must be minimum of 18 years old with valid Driver’s License to operate a scooter